Ya-Seeeen/spring-web-flux-poc/README.md

     docker build -t <name>:<tag> .
     ```

-    Now, the yaml (app-deployment.yaml) file needs to be created from project root directory with database configurations and created image name and service object which exposes the port.
+    Now, the yml (app-deployment.yml) file needs to be created from project root directory with database configurations and created image name and service object which exposes the port.
 See the sample here:

     ```
     apiVersion: v1 # Kubernetes API version
     kind: Service # Kubernetes resource kind we are creating
     metadata: # Metadata of the resource kind we are creating
-      name: spring-without-webflux
+      name: spring-webflux-demo
     spec:
       selector:
-        app: spring-without-webflux
+        app: spring-webflux-demo
       ports:
         - protocol: "TCP"
-          port: 9081 # The port that the service is running on in the cluster
+          port: 8080 # The port that the service is running on in the cluster
-          targetPort: 9081 # The port exposed by the service
+          targetPort: 8080 # The port exposed by the service
       type: LoadBalancer # type of the service.
 LoadBalancer indicates that our service will be external.
     ---
     apiVersion: apps/v1
     kind: Deployment # Kubernetes resource kind we are creating
     metadata:
-      name: spring-without-webflux
+      name: spring-webflux-demo
     spec:
       selector:
         matchLabels:
-          app: spring-without-webflux
+          app: spring-webflux-demo
       replicas: 2 # Number of replicas that will be created for this deployment
       template:
         metadata:
           labels:
-            app: spring-without-webflux
+            app: spring-webflux-demo
         spec:
           containers:
-            - name: spring-without-webflux
+            - name: spring-webflux-demo
-              image: spring-without-webflux:1.5 # Image that will be used to containers in the cluster
+              image: spring-webflux-demo:1.0 # Image that will be used to containers in the cluster
               imagePullPolicy: IfNotPresent
               ports:
-                - containerPort: 9081
+                - containerPort: 8080
     ```

-    Now, we are going to deploy the yaml file by the following command and check the deployment object, pods and services:
+    Now, we are going to deploy the yml file by the following command and check the deployment object, pods and services:

     ```
-    kubectl apply -f app-deployment.yaml
+    kubectl apply -f app-deployment.yml
     #spring-without-webflux created

     kubectl get deployment